Our Programs

 Mental Health Ranger and Walks in Nature

-This was modelled from the highly successful Scottish MHR program.
+This was modelled from the highly successful Scottish program.
 When the Scottish program was run it was used for depressed people presenting to General Practitioners.
 The GP would offer either anti-depressants or a tour with the local ranger through the national park.
 A follow-up review found the walk was more effective in alleviating symptoms than drugs for mild to moderate depression.
 So, we decided with so many beautiful parks in and around Melbourne we would launch our own program (with value-added extras) in coordination with Melbourne Parks.
-Our staff arrange tours as often as we have participants interested and can undertake this activity in coordination with other activities or program The Break run.
-We have enhanced the original program to add a picnic lunch, therapeutic arts, yoga, mindfulness and mediation.
+Our staff arrange tours as often as we have participants interested and can undertake this activity in coordination with other activities or programs we run.
+We have enhanced the original program to add a picnic lunch, therapeutic arts, yoga, mindfulness, games and mediation.

 Kayak Day Tour Group

 A healthy, prosocial, proactive and environmentally sound way to spend the day is to kayak one of Melbourne’s waterways.
-Towards this undertaking The Break bought 11 tandem kayaks.
+Towards this undertaking The Break bought 112 tandem kayaks.
 We take eskys with food and drinks to spend a day on the water.
 This is undertaken as a tour to see a different angle of Melbourne rarely seen or in combination with fishing.
-We have experienced gudies/paddlers to help control the kayak for those not experienced in paddling.
+We have experienced kayak guides to help control the kayak for those not experienced in paddling.
 All trips are following a paddle lesson so you can hit the water confident you know what to do.
-We have lost no one yet so feel free to join us.
+We have lost no one (we like) yet so feel free to join us.

 Self-Improvement Social Club

 Research has found a precursor of addiction, loneliness, many mental health issues and even physical health complaints is social disconnection.
 Humans are mammals and are hard wired to be social beings, however, many of us for a multitude of reasons find ourselves without a social, let alone, a support network.
-To combat this issue The Break Inc. have developed a stigma-free social club that run regular activities where the socially disconnected can participate in various social activities which may include simple activities like coffee shop visits, picnics, movie groups, right through to hiking, kayaking or more adventurous activities.
+To combat this issue The Break Inc. have developed a stigma-free social club that runs regular activities where the socially disconnected can participate in various social activities which may include simple activities like coffee shop visits, picnics, movie groups, right through to hiking, kayaking or more adventurous activities.
 Activities are designed around what participants want to do.
 The rule of attendance is no one is allowed to ask anyone else why they feel a need to attend.
-Self-disclosure is initiated only by each individual, it cannot be prompted by others.
-This ensures everyone related to each other as people and does not need to disclose any embarrassing parts of their lives.
+Self-disclosure is initiated only by each individual, it cannot be solicited by others.
+This ensures everyone relates to each other as people and does not need to disclose any parts of their lives they may be uncomfortable to share.

 Group Therapy

 It is not well understood in Melbourne that the Medicare system has a provision for group therapy, but it is so cumbersome to activate in reality it is almost never used.
 For some people this group format of therapy is more effective than individual therapy, as this peer support is very effective for vicarious learning and helps participants develop a support network they can rely on when away from their therapist (who typically is minimally available, if at all, between sessions).
-To avoid the unworkable rules set by Medicare on psychologists we employ highly skilled counsellors who hold postgraduate qualification in helping professions to facilitate groups.
-This allows us to operate when Medicare rule would otherwise stop groups operating for having to few (i.e., 5 or less) or too many (i.e., 11 or more) attendees, or exceeding the 10 session cap (i.e., we can run unlimited sessions with the same group members).
-These sessions are run for less than a typical psychology gap fee, so can supplement support after the psychology sessions run out or between sessions, if you not using the services of one of our counsellors already.
+To avoid the unworkable rules set by Medicare on psychologists we employ postgraduate qualified counsellors to facilitate groups.
+This allows us to operate when Medicare rules would otherwise stop groups operating for having too few (i.e., 5 or less) or too many (i.e., 11 or more) attendees.
+These sessions are run for less than a typical psychology gap fee ($20 each participant), so can supplement support after the Medicare-subsidised psychology sessions run out or between sessions, if you are not using the services of one of our counsellors already.

 Work for the Dole